Please see our website for the entry requirements.

 Months of entry

-You will be taught by international experts in both multimodal methods Semester 1 and applications of these methods in several domains Semester 2.
-Depending on your background and interests, you may then choose to specialise in either methodology or applications-based research for your project in Semester 3.
+A diverse range of teaching methods and hands-on activities are used on the course including: lectures, journal clubs, workshops, computing sessions and lab classes, which are led by internationally acclaimed experts in both the methods and applications of neuroimaging.
+Depending on your background and interests, you may then choose to specialise in either methodology or applications based research for your project in the final semester.

 Qualification, course duration and attendance options